 If you don’t want to freeze this dough you can wrap it in parchment paper and place it in the refrigerator to chill for at least an hour before baking.
 I like to shape the cookies and place them in the refrigerator for a few minutes before placing them in the oven.

 Allow the cookies to cool completely before coating them in white chocolate or white almond bark.
 Make sure the white chocolate is set completely before packaging or storing.
 To help them set, I place them on a parchment-lined plate and place them in the refrigerator for a few minutes.
 These cookies can be stored in an airtight container for up to 4-5 days.

-Use confectioners sugar instead of flour to roll out.
-You can coat your work surface, rolling pin, and the cookie cutters in confectioners sugar.
-The confectioners sugar will act like flour to help prevent sticking without making the cookie too hard.
+Use confectioner sugar instead of flour to roll out.
+You can coat your work surface, rolling pin, and cookie cutters in confectioner sugar.
+The confectioner’s sugar will act like flour to help prevent sticking without making the cookie too hard.